epam/edp-install/docs/operator-guide/external-secrets-operator-integration.md

               key: ca.crt
     ```

 7. Each secret must be defined by the `ExternalSecret` object.
-A code example below creates the `super-admin-db` secret in the `edp` namespace based on a secret with the same name in the `edp-vault` namespace:
+A code example below creates the `keycloak` secret in the `edp` namespace based on a secret with the same name in the `edp-vault` namespace:

     ```yaml
     apiVersion: external-secrets.io/v1beta1
     kind: ExternalSecret
     metadata:
-      name: super-admin-db
+      name: keycloak
       namespace: edp
     spec:
       refreshInterval: 1h